jitsi/ice4j/README.md

 ice4j is maintained by the [Jitsi](https://jitsi.org/) community.
 Use Jitsi's [community forum](https://community.jitsi.org) for questions and discussions.

+## Pseudo TCP
+The pseudo TCP implementation was moved it its own [project](https://github.com/jitsi/jitsi-pseudotcp).

 Thanks
 ------
 Work on this project was graciously funded by the [NLnet Foundation](https://nlnet.nl/).
 Thank you!